-“Like a lot of companies, we’re very acquisitive”, says Morrison.
-“When you’re bringing in a brand new culture and a brand new organisation, the first things new employees have to encounter are your HR and benefits policies.
+“Like a lot of companies, we’re very acquisitive,” says Morrison.
+“When you’re bringing in a brand new culture and a brand new organization, the first things new employees have to encounter are your HR and benefits policies.
 And we don’t have to deal with the issues of, ‘Oh, look at this HR solution.
 It’s clunky.
 It’s slow.
 It doesn’t do this.
 It doesn’t do that.’
 That can be a huge turnoff when you’re trying to culturally integrate companies.
 That never comes up.
-Workday just makes it really seamless when we bring these organisations into the Cardinal family.”
+Workday just makes it really seamless when we bring these organizations into the Cardinal family.”

 A process, not just an event.